sigsum/sigsum/named-policy.md

 Also add one or more comment lines above each witness group, briefly explaining why those witnesses are grouped together.

+As part of the release procedure for a new policy we will archive the current contents of the about page for each log and witness used in the policy, using the `archive.org` service, at the time the policy is released.
+The purpose of such archiving is to make it easier for anyone who later wishes to review the information that was used when the policy was created, removing difficulties that could arise from about pages changing or even disappearing.

 The policy file is published in the form of a builtin named policy in the `pkg/policy/builtin/` directory in the [sigsum-go git repo](https://git.glasklar.is/sigsum/core/sigsum-go).